whitneyburton/portfolios/students/1606-back/bryan-goss/Module 2.md

 Unlike mod 1, I haven't used most of the tools that we encountered in mod 2.
 My area of emphasis has been to maintain a healthy balance between learning web development with Sinatra and Rails, along with picking up some machine learning from my time with Amrstrong posse.

 End of Mod assessment: 3
 Individual work: 3
 Grop Work: 3
-Professional Skills: 3
+Professional Skills 3
 Feedback and Community Participation: 4

 ##End of Module Assessment.